theneedyguy/cyberark-psm-check/README.md

 *(Optional) Have a look at the source code or even build the executable yourself using Golang on a Windows host instead of downloading the installer.*

-Download the svccheck.msi and install it on the PSM servers.
+Download the svccheck.msi from the [releases page](https://github.com/theneedyguy/cyberark-psm-check/releases) and install it on the PSM servers.
 You can check if it works by navigating to http://localhost on the PSM server.